ahoyfubar/SavageLUBE/README.md

 4. It allows you to click a writer's avatar, and select a replacement avatar of your own.
 5. It allows you to block a writer.
 They no longer appear in the comments pages.
 You can unblock a writer in the SlogBlocker Extension settings (see below).
 6. It allows you to mute a writer.
 They appear, but their comments are not shown.
 If a writer is muted, you can click "Show Comment" to read what they wrote.
+7. It allows you to highlight a writer.
+Their comments will be emphasized and easy to find.

 # Settings